filotimo-project/.github/profile/README.md

 - Various codecs are installed, including libheif, x265, and hardware decode support for some non-free codecs.
 This allows video to simply work, which it does not on stock Fedora.
 - VA-API and libva drivers are preinstalled, allowing for hardware acceleration out-of-the-box, improving battery life.
 - Extra printer drivers, firmware, a multitude of kernel modules, udev rules, the bazzite kernel and, optionally, NVIDIA drivers are preinstalled, improving compatibility with a wide range of hardware including and not limited to DisplayLink docks, Xbox controllers, Razer hardware, RGB hardware, ThinkPads, Mediatek WiFi adapters and much more.
-- Kup is preinstalled, which is the KDE backup tool.
 - Virt-manager, podman, docker, and distrobox are preinstalled for easy virtualisation and container workflows.
-- Virt-manager is wrapped with a helper script which temporarily disables SELinux before use, due to some incompatibilities.
+- Virt-manager is set up to work properly with SELinux.
 - Samba and kdenetwork-filesharing are included and preconfigured for filesharing over a local network.
 This is usually quite annoying to configure, but will now just work through Dolphin.
+A patched kdenetwork-filesharing is installed with much better UX.
-- firewall-config is preinstalled for easy UI-based firewall configuration.
+- firewall-config is preinstalled for easy UI-based firewall configuration and has a shortcut in System Settings.
 - supergfxctl is included on NVIDIA images to control hybrid graphics systems.
 - `fish` is installed as the default shell.
 Don't worry!
 It's wrapped with a script so `/etc/profile` still works.
 - Fcitx is installed and configured out of the box for easy use of IME and other keyboard layouts.